 Observation 1.
 Roofing Design and Plan Review (continued) Management's Action Plan Capital Programs Response (continued): As we all now have a better understanding of the requirements necessary for successful implementation of the SMART Program's roofing scope, the intent is to continue working with design firms to produce higher quality designs/bid documents, to increase the likelihood of a more seamless implementation process.
-Building Department Response: Many of the Consultants in fact used third party consultant/testing agencies in the design to review the existing conditions of the roofs.
-However, the program was driven by budget and scope of work that did not adequately describe the scope needed to provide a code compliant roof replacement. • Generally there are not enough details in the design documents at 30% for the BD to benefit the process.
-Even at 50%, the design is not advanced enough to provide constructive feedback; however the 50% comments did open a dialog between the Building Department and the Consultant affording the Lead Roofing Inspector to have many meetings with the Consultants to review the roofing scope and details prior to the permit submittal.
+Building Department Response: Designers are in fact required by contract to conduct site visits prior to design and we agree that there needs to be an emphasis on confirming that the Consultant has verified field conditions prior to design, which normally is the responsibility of the Program Manager.
+As noted in the Roofing Analysis, in many cases the design documents did not provide sufficient detail or accurately show the proper details, which caused the many review submission cycles prior to obtaining a Building Permit.
+Many of the Consultants in fact used third party consultant/testing agencies in the design to review the existing conditions of the roofs.
+However, the program was driven by budget and scope of work that did not adequately describe the scope needed to provide a code compliant roof replacement.
+Generally there are not enough details in the design documents at 30% for the BD to benefit the process.
+Even at 50%, the design bepartment and the Consultant affording the Lead Roofing Inspector to have many meetings with the Consultants to review the roofing scope and details prior to the permit submittal.
 At the Phase III 100% permit submittal all prior review comments from the BD and the PMOR are reviewed for completeness as the first step in reviewing the project for a building permit.
-In fact, numerous pre-submittal and interim submittal meetings with BD staff already are part of the process.
-The lead roofing plans examiner has often met with both consultants and contractors multiple times each to assist them in the procurement of permits. • The analysis presumes that there are enough architects and contractors that have a clear understanding of roofing in the construction industry so that visits to the site would yield a better understanding for both entities across the board.
+In fact, numerous pre-submittal and interim submittal meetings with BD staff already are part of the procument of permits.
+The analysis presumes that there are enough architects and contractors that have a clear understanding of roofing in the construction industry so that visits to the site would yield a better understanding for both entities across the board.
 This is a rare occurrence and a breach of contract for that tenet for consultants especially and a considerable number of roofing contractors, who were provided that option at the Pre-construction meetings.
 This fact is proven by the very documents submitted to the BD for permits.
-It is important to note that the contractor's requirement to visit the site was made a requirement approximately 2 months ago.
-Responsible Party: Executive Director of Capital Programs, Chief Building Official
+It is important to note that the contractor's requirement to visi Responsible Party: Executive Director of Capital Programs, Chief Building Official